rkrp/chaOS/README.md

 A minimal kernel for x86_64.

 # Build
 One needs to setup cross compilation toolchain first.
-But it should work with gcc present in any 64-bit Linux distros.
-Run the following in the root of the repo.
+Run the following in the root of the repo to setup cross-compiler toolchain.
+This should take a few minutes to setup but it is a single time thing.

+    ./build_toolchain.sh
     make

 This will give chaOS.iso which is a bootable ISO image.